 Subsection 12.
 When choosing study activities, it is the responsibility of the student to make sure that all requirements of his or her study programme can and will be met.

 Subsection 13.
-There is only one Board of Studies responsible for each study activity ersponsible for a particular study activity is empowered to organize examinations and assessments.
+There is only one Board of Studies responsible for each study activity.
+Only the Board of Studies responsible for a particular study activity is empowered to organize examinations and assessments.

 Courses and projects